How information about you helps the NHS to provide better care

 Do I have a choice?

 Yes.
 You have the right to prevent confidential information about you from being shared or used for any purpose other than providing your care, except in special circumstances.
-If you do not want information that identifies you to be shared outside your GP practice, ask your practice to make a note of this in your medical record.
+If you do not want information that identifies you to be shared outside your GP practice, please visit https://www.nhs.uk/your-nhs-data-matters/# and set your opt out preference.
 This will prevent your confidential information being used other than where necessary by law, (for example, if there is a public health emergency).

 Your choice will not affect the care you receive.